Salesforce - Sandbox Seeding

 Sandbox testing is the perfect tool for QA/QC (Quality Assurance/Quality Control).
 However, manual Sandbox Seeding is time-consuming and tedious.

 Improve quality and minimize production errors with CloudAlly’s automated Sandbox Seeding (part of our Salesforce Backup solution).
 Quicken your development and QA cycles with optimized test data.
 Reduce admin workload with out-of-the-box support for Salesforce sandbox seeding.

 With CloudAlly’s Automated Sandbox Seeding, you can:

-- Save $: Obtaining a full copy of a Salesforce sandbox is for manual seeding is expensive.
+- Save $: Obtaining a full copy of a Salesforce sandbox for manual seeding and is expensive.
 Save by automated seeding with filters for relevant data.